WP-Cassify/wp-cassify-develop/README.md

 ## Ports and URLs

-Ports 80, 8080 and 4444 are exposed on the host machine and must be free.
+Ports 80 and 8080 are exposed on the host machine and must be free.

-The WordPress instance is available at http://localhost but to be compliant with selenium tests, it is better to modify the /etc/hosts file to add the following line:
+The WordPress instance is available at http://localhost but to be compliant with the Playwright tests, it is better to modify the /etc/hosts file to add the following line:
 ```
 127.0.0.1 cas.example.org wordpress.example.org wordpress1.example.org wordpress2.example.org
 ```

-With this, you can access the WordPress instance at http://wordpress.example.org and the CAS server at http://cas.example.org:8080/cas
+With this, you can access the WordPress instance at http://wordpress.example.org and the CAS server at http://cas.example.org:8080/cas.

-Selenium Grid is available at http://localhost:4444.

-On the WordPress instance, the Selenium Test configured Administrators are users with id joe on CAS/OpenLdap.
+On the WordPress instance, the Playwright test configured Administrators are users with id joe on CAS/OpenLdap.
 So you can log in with the following credentials:
 ```
 username: joe